Anna-Marie

 10% Donated for micro loans to women

-High in the Andes this woman spins the llama wool.
-The rough yarn is wrapped around her left hand while she spins the tool that encircles the spun yarn.
-Her hands are delicate yet callused and agile.
-They know the routine, and as she looks up from her work to glance at me.
-I take the photo and pay her.
-She has her young son with her and the llama.
-The son is not happy to be here, he is in front and mad.
-He looks at me as I take the photos with a scowl on his face as if saying “I don’t want to be here for you to take my photo” I cannot include him in my painting.
+High in the Andes this woman spins the llama wool twirling the tool with her hands.
+They are delicate yet callused and agile.
+They know the routine.
+Her young son who sits with her is not happy to be here.
+He looks at me as I take the photos.
+He has a scowl on his face as if saying “I don’t want to be here for you to take my photo”.
+I cannot include him in my painting.

 The hands, yes it is the hands once again, that speak to me more than the expression of her face.
 She is not revealing to me who she is – there is a mask of a smile, harshness with a reluctant presence.
 Her hands show nimbleness – the comfort lives in the repetition of the doing.
-This is what she knows, what has been passed down generation to generation.
 The llama sits at her side providing the wool and warmth.
+This is Lana, wool in Spanish.

 Lana